wellcontent/wellcontent.github.io/_posts/2023-11-06-custom-chat-widget.md

 ---
 layout: post
-title: "Creating A Custom Chat Widget In StreamElements (Step By Step Tutorial)"
+title: "How to Create a Custom Chat Widget in StreamElements (Tutorial)"
 subtitle: "Ever wanted to create a chat widget for your stream, but don't know where to start?
 I'll help you to create your own custom chat widget in StreamElements with this step by step tutorial."
 background: "https://images.unsplash.com/photo-1498050108023-c5249f4df085?auto=format&fit=crop&q=80&w=2672"
+popularity: 1
 categories: [streaming]
 keywords:
   [